top of page

 • D7210 - Surgical Extraction - $390

-Maximum Allowable Charge (MAC) & Usual and Customary Rates (UCR) - these are the dollar amounts that insurance companies use to process claims for out of network providers (whereas in network providers have agreed to a set, lower insurance dictated fee).
+Maximum Allowable Charge (MAC) or Usual & Customary Rate (UCR) - these are the dollar amounts that insurance companies use to process claims for out of network providers (whereas in network providers have agreed to a set, lower insurance dictated fee).
 This is done to keep your premiums lower.
 For example, if a dentist charged $500 for a cleaning, it could not be expected to have an insurance pay 100% of that $500.
-MAC's can vary greatly relative to office fees and is a major contributing factor to your out-of-pocket costs.
-Most UCR fees (average fees based on geographic location) are close to our office fees, so 100% coverage probably means 100% coverage.
-But sometimes, the MAC (especially non-UCR fees) is lower than our office fee (sometimes by quite a lot), which would mean insurance will pay 100% of that lower fee and leave the patient responsible for anything above it.
+MAC's/UCR's can vary GREATLY from plan to plan, even within the same insurance company.
+Most MAC's/UCRs are close to or higher than our office fees, so 100% coverage probably means 100% coverage.
+But sometimes, they are lower than our office fees (sometimes by quite a lot), which would mean insurance will pay 100% of that lower fee and leave the patient responsible for anything above it.
 See example below.

 Fees.JPG